Nikon D1X vs Olympus E-P1

 Studio photographers will appreciate that the Nikon D1X (unlike the E-P1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1X and the E-P1 have been discontinued, but can regularly be found used on eBay.
+Both the D1X and the E-P1 have been discontinued, but can regularly be found used on ebay.
 The D1X was replaced by the Nikon D2X, while the E-P1 was followed by the Olympus E-P2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D1X and E-P1 can be found, respectively, in the Nikon D1X Manual (free pdf) or the online Olympus E-P1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D1X and the Olympus E-P1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.